Greatest Myth #1: Autism & Asperger's are Two Very Different Health Conditions

 Fact: although many people are stuck with their autism, some very rare few and unusually fortunate individuals are actually getting cured by random luck, because their parents never gave up trying to find a cure.

 Fact: autism is not anyone's super power!
 But because of the prevailing rigid mindset so common among people with ASD, autistics have an unbending hatred for anything that slightly suggests change.
 Thus, if a treatment is mentioned to them that may potentially reverse core symptoms of ASD, they would immediately dismiss, ignore, or disbelieve in, or even mock at such a treatment; that strong hatred for change is part of ASD, and one must expect a similar response or reaction from everyone with autism.

 For example, when someone comes down with a nasty flu, that person is usually and normally inclined not to want to stay sick, forever!
 So, when the famous and still autistic Temple Grandin said, "If I could snap my fingers and be non-autistic, I would not.
 Autism is part of what I am," that is not really her but autism doing the talking for her; this shows how deeply Temple has fallen into the "jaws of autism" that she cannot even imagine living a life apart from it!
 And, those autistics who claim that autism is their "super power," are exhibiting the same passionate I-hate-change mindset; again, autism is speaking and clearly winning.
 Autism is not their savior, not their "super power," but their cross, their anchor that won't allow them to see the forest for the trees.

-The author, who once suffered from over-sensitivity to physical contact and obsessive tendencies like young autistic people, has written King of the Bullies, where he reveals in part 2 chapter 1, a critically significant connection between chronic fatigue syndrome and autism, claiming that what helps treat his CFS successfully, can also treat autism.
+The author, who once suffered from over-sensitivity to physical contact and obsessive tendencies like young autistic people, has written King of the Bullies, where he reveals in part 2 chapter 1, a critically significant connection between chronic fatigue syndrome and autism, claiming that what helps treat his CFS successfully, will certainly also treat autism.